Sabrina Down Under

-Sabrina Down Under is a 1999 television film produced for ABC.
+Sabrina Down Under is a 1999 American television film produced for ABC, airing on September 26, 1999.
 It is a sequel to Sabrina Goes to Rome and is a companion to the Sabrina the Teenage Witch television series.

-The film features only two characters from the TV series: teenage witch Sabrina Spellman (played by Melissa Joan Hart), and talking cat Salem Saberhagen (voiced by Nick Bakay).
-Lindsay Sloane was also a regular actress in the TV series, but plays a different character in this film.
+The film features only two characters from the television series: teenage witch Sabrina Spellman (played by Melissa Joan Hart), and talking cat Salem Saberhagen (voiced by Nick Bakay).
+Lindsay Sloane was also a regular actress in the television series, but plays a different character in this film.
 Tara Charendoff reprises her role as Gwen from Sabrina Goes to Rome.
-As the film is set in Australia, none of the scenes are filmed on the original set of the TV series.
+As the film is set in Australia, none of the scenes are filmed on the original set of the television series.

 The film was directed by Kenneth R. Koch, who helped to produce Sabrina Goes to Rome.
 He also directed many episodes of the television series and was a prominent producer of the show.